Jamshedji Sorab Kukadaru

-Jamshedji Sorab Kukadaru (26 May 1831 – 4 October 1900) was a Zoroastrian priest in Mumbai, India revered by Zoroastrians for a number of miracles he is believed to have performed.
+Jamshedji Sorab Kukadaru (26 May 1831 – 4 October 1900) was a Zoroastrian priest in Mumbai, India.
+He was revered by Zoroastrians for a number of miracles he is believed to have performed.
 He was well known by his contemporaries for his simple lifestyle and asceticism, as well as his unflinching adherence to priestly purity rules.
 Most of his life is said to have been spent in prayer.

 Kukadaru was also an astrologer of some repute.
 He was renowned for his spirituality, particularly his healing and divination.
 He is also reported to have prophesied several events (including the deaths of certain people, such as Empress Victoria).

 Due to orthographic differences between English and Gujarati, he is also referred to as Dasturji Jamshedji Ervad Sohrabji Kookadaru Saheb and numerous other variations.
 Dasturji and Ervad are both honorific titles relating to his position as a priest, though they refer to different priestly ranks.
 This is unprecedented, as in his lifetime Kukadaru was only an Ervad, a medium-level 'mere ritual priest', not befitting the title of Dastur, which was granted after his death by the noted priest Jamasp-Asa at his Uthamna (Zoroastrian funeral prayers).
 The title Saheb given to him is another honorific, translated as 'master', it is often used in the Indian Subcontinent in reference to 'spiritual masters' like the Sikh Guru Granth Sahib.